 Groots uses this information to describe sales transactions across shops.
 It also uses price information to calculate price indices of certain items.
-Finally, Groots analyses individual Partners’ data and feeds results back to them in order to help them run an accounting system for their shop.

 We may collect self-reported health data.
 This means that we might ask our Users and Partners questions about health-related issues, e.g. whether they are experiencing any flu-related symptoms or symptoms of digestive problems.
 We will not collect any human bio samples or health measurement data directly.

 Groots will use self-reported health data to produce aggregate estimates of the prevalence of certain self-reported health related conditions, such as for example the flu.

 We may ask Users and Partners about their knowledge of, views on, and behaviour with respect to certain issues that might be of interest to our Clients.
 For example, we might ask them about whether they know about certain hygiene practices (e.g. washing hands), whether they think they are important, and whether they implement them.

 Groots will use this data to report, at an aggregate level, about the prevalence of certain KAP indicators and to compare these across different sub-groups of users.
 The results of such analyses will then be shared with Clients.

 We share User and Partner Data with the following categories of third parties: (i) our hosting provider Amazon Web Services; (ii) NGOs, (iv) companies, (v) International Organisations, (vi) Government Institutions.